xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

-06.05 - 26.05
+**06.05 - 26.05**

-	Understand how Xapian works; fully understand the code predecessor; read articles about algorithms.
+Understand how Xapian works; fully understand code of predecessor; read articles about algorithms.

-27.05 - 02.06
-03.06 - 09.06
+**27.05 - 09.06**

 Choose writing language for Letor-Omega interaction.
 Develop structure of interaction interface (should it be a part of Letter or separate application).
-Realise interfase.
+Sart implementation.

-10.06 - 16.06
+**10.06 - 16.06**

 Test interfase and write documentation.

-17.06 - 23.06
+**17.06 - 23.06**

-	Additional week to rewrite code\documentation if some preblems will appear.
+Additional week to rewrite code and documentation if some preblems will appear.
 Also this week is peak of exams in Uni.

-24.06 - 30.06
+**24.06 - 30.06**

 Discuss results of interface developing.
 If it is success, start developing Expectaction-Maximization algorithm for DBN model.

-01.07 - 07.07
+**01.07 - 07.07**

-	Finish first evaluation of developing and write tests\documentation.
+Finish first evaluation of developing and write tests and documentation.

-08.07 - 14.07
+**08.07 - 14.07**

 Collect one or more datasets for compare effectiveness of algorithms.
 Write about results.

-15.07 - 21.07
+**15.07 - 21.07**

 Depends on result of comparing, start developing another one click model (DCM or UBM) or improve existing.

-22.07 - 28.07
+**22.07 - 28.07**

 Discuss results of algorithms developing.
 Fix some bugs and decide what to develop next.

-29.07 - 04.08
+**29.07 - 04.08**

 Developing another click model or fixing bugs.
 Maybe some changes in Letor ranking will need.

-05.08 - 11.08
+**05.08 - 11.08**

 Finish developing another click model.

-12.08 - 18.08
+**12.08 - 18.08**

 Test click model and write documentation.

-19.08 - 25.08
+**19.08 - 25.08**

 Compare quality of click models.

-26.08 - 01.09
+**26.08 - 01.09**

 Week for finish developing.

 I hope I can realise at least part with interface interacting and develop at least one algorithm in Letor.